3 Microsoft 365 tools that help simplify GDPR compliance

-Why should you care about Microsoft Office 365 tools that simplify GDPR compliance?
+Why should you care about Microsoft 365 tools that simplify GDPR compliance?
 Since the EU’s General Data Protection Regulation (GDPR) went into effect in May 2018, there’s no question that digital privacy has become a hallmark for doing business online.
 And while that’s all great for consumers and happy browsers of the web, it has made things trickier for people running online businesses.

 For instance, Google’s G Suite is a powerful collection of cloud computing tools that help make digital work a cinch, and many of us use it daily.
 But if you want to ensure your business is fully compliant with the stringent data privacy guidelines set in place by the European Union, G Suite is likely not enough.

 There might be no perfect solution to total GDPR compliance at this point.
-However, there are stronger options than others, and Microsoft’s powerful Office 365 Suite includes multiple tools that can handle the tougher aspects of compliance.
+However, there are stronger options than others, and Microsoft’s powerful Microsoft 365 Suite includes multiple tools that can handle the tougher aspects of compliance.